-Visa requirements may vary for citizens of other countries, so always check the Bolivian government requirements in advance of your trip.**
+Visa requirements may vary for citizens of other countries, so always check the Bolivian government requirements in advance of your trip.
+Furthermore, this article does not cover requirements related to the pandemic**

 What you Need to Extend your Visa